skswldndi/skswldndi.github.io/CUSTOMIZE.md

 │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
 │   ├── 📄 repositories.yml: users and repositories info in YAML format
 │   └── 📄 socials.yml: your social media and contact info in YAML format
-├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page
+├── 📂 _includies/: contains code parts that are ncluded in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page